![]() |

 in residence.
 She is currently Director of the C.N.
 Gorman Museum

-at University of California Davis and Assistant Professor in the Department
+at University of California Davis and Associate Professor in the Department

 of Native American Studies at University of California Davis. |